P1sec/MCC_MNC/README.md

 and convert them into text, using the Linux command ```pdftotext```.
 All resulting documents are available in the *itut/* directory.

-Bulletin 1111 from 2016 and 1162 from 2018 contains a full list of declared MCC-MNC.
+Bulletins 1111 from 2016 and 1162 from 2018 contain a full list of declared MCC-MNC.
+Bulletin 1199 contains a full list of declared international signaling point codes.
 The script extract them and put resulting JSON and Python files into the *raw/* directory for further integration.

-### Which one to use:
+### Which ones to use:

 After checking several sources, it seems Wikipedia has the most complete, up-to-date and accurate information.
 Therefore, the tool primarily uses it to build the JSON / Python dictionnaries.
+Information related to MCC-MNC is completed with the csv listing from the txtNation website and the two ITU-T operational bulletins 1111 and 1162.
+The list of Signaling Point Codes is extracted from ITU-T bulleting 1199.
-It uses also the CIA World Factbook to gather information related to each country, including borders and telephony-related, and the csv listing from the txtNation website to complete the list of MCC-MNC from Wikipedia.
+Geographical information are taken from the CIA World Factbook to gather information related to each country, including borders and telephony-related.
-Finally, the code and data provided on the _egallic_ blogpost is valuable for dealing with close countries which do not share any borders.
+This is completed with the data provided on the _egallic_ blogpost for getting close countries in addition to neighbours one.

 ## Install and usage